ibm-cloud-docs/openwhisk/bluemix_cli.md

 A historical record of versions that show highlights and bug fixes.

 1.0.17 (2018-06-12)
-* Add support for binding (`ic wsk service bind`) and unbinding (`ic wsk service unbind`) user-provided service instances that are created by using the `ic cf create-user-provided-service` command.
+* Add support for binding (`ibmcloud wsk service bind`) and unbinding (`ibmcloud wsk service unbind`) user-provided service instances that are created by using the `ibmcloud cf create-user-provided-service` command.

 1.0.16 (2018-05-24)
 * Minor bug fixes and improvements.